Nhatty7/alx-low_level_programming/README.md

-Description about the repository
+description about the repository argc argv
-Pointers, arrays and strings